PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     The ``backend`` option has been added.
     The ``setInstanceFromServerID`` option has been added
     The ``levelPrefix`` option has no longer any effect because it was confusing.
 The log level is now always logged as ``level`` and the syslog priority, if any, as ``priority`` in all backends except the default one where it is named ``prio``
+    Structured logging is now enabled by default.

   Set whether log messages should be in structured-logging format.
-This is turned off by default.
+This is enabled by default since 2.1.0.
 See :doc:`../advanced/structured-logging-dictionary` for more details.

   The resulting format looks like this (when timestamps are enabled via ``--log-timestamps`` and ``timeFormat="ISO8601"``)::